 Presbyterian Women continue their life-changing work in the world, now with more recognition.
 PW incorporated in 2009, establishing itself as a publicly supported integrated auxiliary of the Presbyterian Church (U.S.A.).
 Then in 2016, the General Assembly added Presbyterian Women to the PC(USA) Organization for Mission as a related corporation.
 This action formally acknowledges PW’s unique role within the church: “The Organization for Mission is incomplete without referencing this important point of mission coordination for Presbyterians.”

 The same assembly ruled that the national moderator of Presbyterian Women, Inc., is a corresponding member to the General Assembly.
 This gives the moderator a seat on the floor with voice, but no vote.
-When speaking to committee about this recommendation, Rhashell Hunter, Presbyterian Mission Agency director of Racial Ethnic and Women’s Ministries said, “PW has supported the church for over 200 years—it’s beyond time for this voice to be at the table.”
+When speaking to committee about this recommendation, Rhashell Hunter, Presbyterian Mission Agency director of Racial Equity & Women’s Intercultural Ministries, said, “PW has supported the church for over 200 years—it’s beyond time for this voice to be at the table.”

 To ask a question or to learn more about our history, contact Susan Jackson Dowd.